hunglaithe117-alt/build-risk-dashboard/backend/README.md

 # BuildGuard Backend

-FastAPI backend service for the BuildGuard DevSecOps risk dashboard.
-This service exposes mocked data for CI/CD build telemetry, integrates with GitHub OAuth (read-only) in future iterations, and is managed using [uv](https://github.com/astral-sh/uv) for dependency management.
+FastAPI backend service for the BuildGuard DevSecOps dashboard.
+This service exposes mocked data for CI/CD build telemetry, integrates with GitHub OAuth (read-only), and is managed using [uv](https://github.com/astral-sh/uv) for dependency management.
+Model/prediction features are temporarily disabled.

 ## Quick start with uv